 This unique Scotland itinerary weaves whisky, wildlife, and the West Highland Way into an epic 16-day trip.
 Kick off with an overnight in Glasgow before spending three days on the scenic trail.
-After that, you'll join a wildlife cruise, explore the magnificent Isle of Skye, and wander the Culloden Battlefield with a historian.
+After, you'll join a wildlife cruise, explore the magnificent Isle of Skye, and wander the Culloden Battlefield with a historian.
 If that's not enough, venture through Cairngorms National Park, cruise Loch Ness, visit a handful of famous castles, and finally explore Edinburgh's Royal Mile to complete the adventure.

 Highlights